LouisQuepierts/UtilitatesLibs/README.md

 # UtilitatesLibs
-A Minecraft Server Plugin included MathFomularAnalyzer and others
+A Minecraft Server Plugin included MathFomulaAnalyzer and others